abohassan123/End-to-End-StreamingData-AWS-Kinesis-/README.md

     - connected to the destination which will be the second Data Firehose

  - finally Viewed the Aggregated Streaming Data by OpenSearch and made a simple  graph and some search
+ - you can watch this video with all the steps here : https://www.linkedin.com/posts/mohamed-abohassan-6509641a9_dataengineering-python-dataanalytics-activity-6998262573120839681-6-Cx?utm_source=share&utm_medium=member_desktop